 Interested in using homeopathy?
 There’s a group for that.

 Essential oils?
 There are PLENTY of groups to choose from.

 Autoimmune disease or chronic illness support?
 You got it.

 Just like physical groups of people, the level of interaction will vary.
 Some groups have great chemistry and even make t-shirts or other products with their group name.
 Others are a little more business oriented.

-Pick a topic that you have in mind and start searching!
+It starts with simply picking a topic that you have in mind and starting your search!

 Let’s say, for example, that you are interested in joining a group focused on Hashimoto’s Disease.
 In the top search bar, type in “Hashimoto’s Disease.”